Ruhi-Patel/albumy/README.md

 API keys:
 ```
-Enter your subscription key (API key) and the endpoints in the api.txt file.
+Enter your subscription key (API key) and the endpoints and save the file as api.txt.
 You can get one by creating a api on microsoft azure service.
 The text file should be a dictionary.
 Follow this layout: